-To support individuals to add healthy years to their lives through positive physical activity behaviours.

-e.
-We will have a focus on those
+To support individuals to add healthy years to their lives through positive physical activity behaviours. e.
+We will have a focus on those ese populations.

-ese populations.

-don't bring us closer to our key

-This will result in the reduction of the number of inactive adults & children across Staffordshire and Stoke-on-Trent.
+don't bring us closer to our key This will result in the reduction of the number of inactive adults & children across Staffordshire and Stoke-on-Trent.
 These are ambitious objectives and will likely take beyond the four years of this strategy to achieve.
 We recognise the importance of doing a few things well and intend to spend a significant proportion of the first twelve months listening, testing and learning, in particular with a focus on mental health, obesity and youth diversion.
-Our vision
+Jude Taylor, CEO Together Active Our Vision

-Active lives, healthy futures
+Our vision Active lives, healthy futures

-Our mission

-Working together to create active places and healthy lives through physical activity and sport.
+Our mission Working together to create active places and healthy lives through physical activity and sport.

-Through our values of being

-Focused, Inclusive, Engaged, Relentless, Collaborative, Effective

-Stepping up

-We will build organisational capacity through impeccable corporate governance, which has equality, diversity and inclusion at its core.

-Strategic Objectives

-To achieve our goals, we will...